Salesforce Data Archiving: Best Practices

 It is important to figure out how much storage your organization has and how much storage you are currently using.
 Though Salesforce offers storage space, it is limited by edition.
 You can even view your total storage in Salesforce divided by data and file storage.

-When it comes to data archiving, understanding the data usage metrics is very imperative.
+When it comes to archiving the data, understanding the data usage metrics is very imperative.
 You must have relevant tools to evaluate the data volume and track trends.
 You can create re-usable dashboards to determine which data to archive.

 It is always advisable to consult with your organization’s legal team before deleting any business data.
 There could be data integrity implications like Parent-Child relationships and Field Removal.
 Once you are done with your data archival framework, always monitor your data usage.

-Though Salesforce offers some data backup & archiving, it is not necessary that it will archive the data your organization need.
-The type of data which is important might differ from business to business.
-It is important to find the tool which can successfully archive the data you want.
+Though Salesforce offers some data backup & archiving, it is not necessary that it will archive the data your organization needs.
+The type of data that is important might differ from business to business.
+It is important to find a tool which can successfully archive the data you want.
 The tool or application must be user-friendly, cost-effective, agile, and efficient.
-Your selected app must target the kind of data to be archived, ability to retain data as long as you want, and will offer you a seamless user experience.
+Your selected app must target the kind of data to be archived, the ability to retain data as long as you want, the ability to access the archived data without any hassle, an option to restore whenever required, and must offer you seamless user experience.

-DataArchiva is a flawless, digital and optimum application which will archive your unused data intelligently within the Salesforce platform.
-It saves more than 80% of your data storage cost as well as secure your data inside Salesforce platform and allows compliance team to search any data at any time.
+DataArchiva is a flawless, digital, and optimum application that will archive your unused data intelligently within the Salesforce platform at a native level.
+It saves more than 85% of your data storage costs as well as secures your data inside the Salesforce platform and allows the compliance team to search any data at any time.
 For more information, you can visit www.dataarchiva.com or can get the App Here.